grafana/k6-docs/src/data/markdown/docs/40 xk6-disruptor/02 API/02 PodDisruptor.md

 excerpt: 'xk6-disruptor: PodDisruptor class'
 ---

-The `PodDisruptor` class allows the injection of different types of faults in the pods that match a selection criteria.
+The `PodDisruptor` class can inject different types of faults into the pods that match a selection criteria.

 To construct a `PodDisruptor`, use the [PodDisruptor() constructor](/javascript-api/xk6-disruptor/api/poddisruptor/constructor).